mmayo656/Linux-system-admin-practical/README.md

-# Linux-system-admin-practical
+# Linux System Administration Portfolio
 Practical application of linux system administration

-# Linux System Administration Labs
+## Employer Value

+This project demonstrates that I can:

+- Work in a Linux command-line environment
+- Troubleshoot system, storage, performance, and service issues
+- Manage services using systemctl
+- Review logs using journalctl and syslog
+- Configure firewall rules using UFW
+- Deploy and manage Docker containers
+- Monitor system uptime and performance
+- Configure NFS file sharing between systems
+- Create RAID storage using mdadm
+- Automate backups and scheduled tasks with tar and cron

 ## Overview

-This project demonstrates hands-on Linux system administration skills using Ubuntu Server in a virtualized lab environment.
-The labs simulate real-world system administration tasks including networking, security, monitoring, troubleshooting, storage management, automation, and containerization.
+This repository documents a hands-on Linux system administration environment built with Ubuntu Server virtual machines.
+The project demonstrates practical IT skills including troubleshooting, service management, security hardening, log analysis, Docker container deployment, monitoring, NFS file sharing, RAID storage, backups, and cron automation.

+The purpose of this portfolio is to show practical Linux administration ability for entry-level IT support, system administration, NOC, help desk, and cybersecurity roles.

 The environment was built and tested using virtual machines and command-line tools to replicate enterprise Linux administration scenarios.